Contents

 After finding a company that kindly employed me and even helped me with the relocations, I was again on my own in another country.
 Nobody I knew, or I could ask for help.
 But as learned in Australia, these challenges bring this mix of anxiety, curiosity, and excitement to explore new things.

-Reflecting on it, I found lovely friendships at work with their beautiful Danish culture.
+Reflecting on it, I found lovely friendships at work with the beautiful Danish culture.
 I practice hygge by simply relaxing in the parks of Copenhagen, joining their excellent coffee shops such as Espresso Houses.
 I participated in a small triathlon twice, swimming through open water, and many more.
 I biked daily, enjoying nature to the fullest, no matter the weather.

 English the Language